-Office Administration (with Legal and Medical Studies)
+Office Administration for Business, Legal and Medical Practices

-Level 5 QQI Award
+Level 5 QQI Award - Office Administration 5M1997

 The course is aimed at:

 - School Leavers

 - Those who have been in the workforce before, but now need to update and develop new skills

 - Those who wish to acquire IT skills for the first time